nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ### [DocumentReference](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1)

-Pointers to APIs exposed by the publisher, where event-related information can be retrieved by the subscriber **MUST** be included as DocumentReference within the event message.
+Pointers to endpoint URLs exposed by the publisher, where event-related information can be retrieved by the subscriber **MUST** be included as DocumentReference within the event message.

 These DocumentReference resources **MUST** conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model.
 These DocumentReferences may point to event-related information at different levels of granularity, some may point at an encounter as a whole or may point at specific event-related information such as vaccinations or allergies as defined within the NRL specification.
 Retrieval of this supporting information using the information in the DocumentReference pointer **MUST** use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)